Gravesend: Culture

 The Gravesend Historical Society meets regularly and produces a biannual magazine on its activities.

 Charles Dickens lived at Gad's Hill Place, 2 miles (3.2 km) east of Gravesend and specifically mentions the town and its environs in at least three of his novels.
 In David Copperfield Mr. Peggotty, Ham and the Micawbers say their goodbyes and sail away from Gravesend to begin a new life in Australia.
 In Great Expectations, Pip, with accomplices, rows Magwitch from London downriver in expectation of waylaying a regular steamer (whilst under way in the Lower Hope, off Gravesend) bound for Hamburg.
-(Gravesend also appears in The Pickwick Papers).
+At St James' Church, in Cooling, Pip finds Magwitch hidden among the graves.
+Gravesend also appears in The Pickwick Papers).

 Gravesend is briefly mentioned in the 1818 novel Frankenstein by Mary Shelley during Victor's travels through the United Kingdom with Clerval; ultimately culminating in Victor's residence in the Orkney Islands.

+Arthur Conan Doyle often mentioned Gravesend in his Sherlock Holmes stories.

 In the 1902 novel Heart of Darkness by Joseph Conrad, Charles Marlow's ship, anchored off Gravesend, is the setting where he tells his tale.